 November 1, 2017 -- Standard Deadline to submit Project Proposal Form.

-Work for all projects must be completed by May 8, 2017.
+December 31, 2017 – Work for all projects must be completed.

-Complete the Project Proposal Form through this website, along with a recent gas and electric bill for each building being considered for assistance.
-You may submit multiple buildings on one form.
+3. Complete a Project Proposal Form with a recent gas and electric bill for each building being considered for assistance.
+Public agencies may submit multiple facilities on one form.
 Submit the proposal form by November 1, 2017.

-Assess buildings and design projects.
-360EG reviews your proposal, arranges a site visit to asses existing conditions, and assists in the planning of the potential project(s).
-360EG will analyze the selected project(s), demonstrate energy and monetary savings, and estimate costs and payback period.
+4. 360EG reviews your proposal, arranges a site visit to assess existing conditions, and assists in the planning of the potential project(s).
+360EG will analyze proposed project(s), demonstrate energy and monetary savings, and estimate costs and payback period.

 Once the assessment is complete, your agency decides whether or not to proceed with project implementation.

 1. Perform Scope of Work - The public agency completes the approved energy efficiency project by performing the work in-house or awarding a contract and/or purchase order to their chosen supplier and contractor and paying them directly.
 The public agency issues contracts and/or purchase orders directly with their own vendors.

 2. Complete all work by December 31, 2017.

 3. Complete necessary paperwork as required by the sponsoring utility.